 Marc D. Freiberger is a skilled employment attorney who specializes in contract negotiation, executive employment agreements, and litigation.
 Mr. Freiberger routinely counsels high-level executives and professionals from a wide range of industries, including higher education, medicine, financial services, high-tech, bio-pharm, and law, on employment related claims such as discrimination/wrongful discharge, breach of contract, misrepresentation, and retaliation.
 Mr. Freiberger also regularly represents high school, college, and graduate students in a wide range of disputes with their academic institutions, including academic, disciplinary, discrimination/Title IX, and sports scholarship issues.
 Mr. Freiberger is an experienced negotiator of complex employment agreements, non-competition and trade secret restrictions, and separation agreements.
-Mr. Freiberger has been named a Super Lawyer among labor and employment attorneys in Massachusetts by Boston Magazine from 2010 to 2016, and was recognized in 2016 by The Best Lawyers in America© in the practice area of Employment Law – Individuals.
+Mr. Freiberger has been named a Super Lawyer among labor and employment attorneys in Massachusetts by Boston Magazine from 2010 to 2017, and was recognized in 2016 and 2017 by The Best Lawyers in America© in the practice area of Employment Law – Individuals.
 He had also been named as a Rising Star among labor and employment attorneys by Super Lawyers in 2007, 2008, and 2009.

 Mr. Freiberger also counsels employers on various employment issues, including all aspects of hiring and firing, compliance issues, and drafting/revising employee handbooks.
 He regularly represents individuals and employers at the Massachusetts Commission Against Discrimination, state and federal courts, and federal agencies.